AxisCommunications/acap-computer-vision-sdk-examples/object-detector-cpp/README.md

  | | |- serving_client.hpp - Creates the request and makes the call to the inference-server.
  | | |- test_certificate.h - Certificate for accessing the inference-server using SSL/TLS.
  | |- Makefile - Used by the make tool to build the program
+ |- config
+ | |- .env.aarch64 - Configuration file to run docker-compose on an arm64 device
+ | |- .env.armv7hf - Configuration file to run docker-compose on an arm32 device
  |- docker-compose.yml - Specifies the group of images used to run the application, and their interdependencies.
  |- Dockerfile - Specifies how the application is built.
  |- Dockerfile.model - Specifies how the inference model is built.